ryyanpark/My-Data-Projects/SQL Queries/bellabeat-queries.md

 	data_type IN ('date', 'timestamp without time zone', 'TIMESTAMP', 'DATETIME', 'DATE');
 ```

-##### We now know that every table has an "Id" column but we don't know how to join the dates
-##### If we find that not every table has a DATETIME, TIMESTAMP, or DATE column we use their names to check for what might be date-related
-##### Here we check to see if the column name has any of the keywords below:
-##### date, minute, daily, hourly, day, seconds
+##### Check to see if the column name has any of the keywords: date, minute, daily, hourly, day, seconds
 ```
 SELECT
 	table_name,